lawlermj1/Tenpin/README.md

 There were 5 examples from the wiki and thoughtco site.
 The scoring was correct for these 5.
 Naturally, more complete testing is needed.
+I added a map scoring function, so now there are 2 valid scoring functions.

 ## Input Tests
 These are some simple checks such as non-negativity, max values, etc.

 ## Property Tests
-An overly simplistic scoring function was used to demonstrate how property tests could be created.
+The 2 scoring functions can now be used for valid property tests.
-Then quickcheck was called to run 100s of random value tests automatically.
+Then quickcheck was called to run a 100 random value tests automatically for each of the 3 property tests.
+Results were as expected.